 What is fintech?
 Fintech, or financial technology, refers to a broad range of technological applications in the financial services industry.

-Fintech, or financial technology, refers to a broad range of technological applications in the financial services industry.
-Of course, there’s more to the market than a simple definition, so what is fintech?
+Fintech, or financial technology, refers to a broad range of tech applications in the financial services industry.
+But there’s more to the market than a simple definition, so what is fintech?

 Fintech companies are often startups that are creating disruptive technologies that transform the financial sector through software innovation.
 Mobile payments, artificial intelligence, automation, data analytics, digital assets and digital ledger technology are some of the current big buzzwords.

-With so many categories and so much discussion about the sector, investors outside of it may be asking themselves just what fintech entails.
+With so many categories and so much discussion about the sector, investors outside of the industry may be asking themselves just what fintech entails.
 Here, the Investing News Network (INN) provides a brief overview to better answer the question.

 What is fintech?
 Market size